 The goal of our research was twofold.
 First, we wanted to understand how we could design a LBG to increase physical activity amongst players in order to promote more healthy lifestyles.
 We designed a multimedia treasure hunt called See It where players use media in the form of images or videos to find hidden physical containers called "spots" or caches.
 Our intention was to provide ambiguous clues to the location of the containers so that players would hunt within a large area and gain increased physical activity.
-Second, we wanted to investigate how we could, at the same time, design our location-based game to be 'scalable' such that it could support a large amount of players (e.g., hundreds or thousands), maintain players' interests in the game for long periods of time, and essentially be self-sustaining.
-This would, in the future, allow us to explore longer-term changes in physical activity amongst players.
-For this reason, we structured See It around the idea that players could create game content themselves.
-This element has been suggested as one of the reasons for Geocaching's large volume of game content, long-term growth, and continued player engagement [17].
+Second, we wanted to investigate change in physical activity over longer periods of time (e.g., months, years) with a large number of players.
+For this reason, we structured See It around the idea that players could create content themselves.
+This element has been suggested as one of the reasons for Geocaching's long-term growth [17].